ventuals/ventuals-contracts/docs/ARCHITECTURE.md

 ## HyperEVM and HyperCore interaction timings

+NOTE: This section is slightly out of date (09/29/2025).
+We will be updating these docs shortly.

 The L1Read precompiles will reflect the HyperCore state **at the beginning of the HyperEVM block** ([Hyperliquid docs](https://hyperliquid.gitbook.io/hyperliquid-docs/for-developers/hyperevm/interaction-timings)).
 This introduces a subtle timing issue when performing actions that update state on HyperCore.